Galaco/kero/README.md

 in the directory `samples/demo`:
 `go build .`

-To run it, copy `config.example.json` to `config.json`, then change the `gameDirectory` value to a Source Engine game installation on your machine.
-After that, just run the binary you compiled.
+NOTE: You may need to change the `const` `GameDirectory` in `samples/demo/main.go` to point to a valid game installation directory on your machine.

 ## Contributing